 As human knowledge grows, our power to influence the mechanism of life goes far beyond the mere breeding of new crop varieties.

+We can make horizontal gene transfer in our own way, by inserting strange genes into organisms that have never developed them properly.
 These organisms are usually genetically modified in a qualitative way, such as enhancing crop resistance to insects, herbicides, pesticides, or other desirable traits.

 Recombinant DNA technology is the joining of DNA molecules of two different species together.
+It's a type of genetic engineering that's used to develop new vaccines, pharmaceuticals, and therapeutic products.

 Recombinant DNA technology enables individual pieces of DNA from any genome to be inserted into a host organism (vector DNA molecules) such as plasmids to produce new genetic combinations, which are important for medicine, industry, agriculture and much scientific research.